fabriguespe/web3js-aave/README.md

 yarn install / npm install
 ```

-Finally run this command in node tu see the result.
+Finally run this command in node to see the result.

 ```sh
 node examples/aave